The organisation of plant cells into tissues and organs - their structure and

 lower surface of a leaves feel rougher and 'roughness' means a more

-disrupted surface of a larger surface area.
+disrupted surface of a larger gas exchange surface area.

 Plants have stomata

 (tiny pores or holes), mainly on the underside of leaves in the spongy

 carbon dioxide gas from the atmosphere for photosynthesis and to give out the